Kevin McQuillan speaks to HR expert Linda Paru who has become one of Papua New Guinea’s most successful business women.

 “I enjoyed it so much.
 I travelled to China, Thailand, Singapore, Malaysia, and PNG – it was amazing and put me about five years ahead of PNG in the HR field.”

 In early 2009, the ANZ Bank recruited her as head of its HR Division, north-west Pacific region, responsible for PNG, Solomon Islands and Timor.
 And 18 months later, her own company came into being.
+“I truly believe being resilient, determined, innovative and passionate are the keys to success, but these alone are not enough,” she says.

 “You also must network and most importantly listen to your clients and provide what is required and needed at the right price; be professional and always present facts, and build relationships and encourage ideas from your team.